Fed aims to revamp laws ensuring access to credit for low and moderate income families

 The proposal considers ways to tailor rules based on bank size and business model, differentiating large retail banks from smaller rural banks, for example.
 Brainard, the Fed’s leader on issues related to the CRA, wrote that changes could also clarify that banks can receive credit for partnerships with minority depository institutions and that doing so could be one avenue to getting a top rating.

-The Fed is also looking to designate certain areas, based on persistent inequities, where banks could get credit for community development activities that may lie beyond the boundaries of a bank’s branches, helping to address needs in “credit desserts."
+The Fed is also looking for feedback on to designating certain areas, based on persistent inequities, where banks could get credit for community development activities that may lie beyond the boundaries of a bank’s branches, helping to address needs in “credit desserts."

 For internet banks, which can lend across broad areas without physical locations, Brainard wrote that “a nationwide assessment area” may better fit the CRA’s goals than the current practice of assessing banks based on where they have a headquarters.

-Fed board members will vote on the preliminary proposal at a live-streamed meeting starting at 10 a.m.
-If approved, Board members would seeking feedback and provide a 120-day period for public comment.
+Fed board members approved the preliminary proposal at a live-streamed meeting Monday morning.
+Board members are seeking feedback and providing a 120-day period for public comment.

 To narrow racial and economic disparities, Atlanta Fed chief Raphael Bostic is rethinking what the Fed’s mandate means